Tips & Tricks | The importance of a UV filter

 Oh, and another £40 for a filter, in case the lens attempted to defy gravity again!

-Update 17/02/2020: This week save on all our Hoya, Calumet and Lee filters, call our sales team for discount details on 0207 582 3294 or email firstname.lastname@example.org
+Call our sales team for details on 0207 582 3294 or email firstname.lastname@example.org

 I always remove the filter before shooting.

 Great post, however I’d like to make a serious comment!
 Not all filters are equal and can cause problems, especially with certain longer focal length zoom lenses of which I have experience.
 Lets take the Nikon AF-S 80-400mm f4.5-5.6 VRII G lens as an example.
 Fit a cheap UV or protection filter costing around £20-30 and one is asking for trouble.
 On wide apertures the diffused background can become most unsightly and almost with a “straw” effect.
 Fit an uber expensive B+W 77mm 007M MRC Nano Coated Clear Glass Protection Filter costing around £80 (other brands are available) and the problem disappears.
 I have never experienced this problem on prime or short zooms only on long zooms.
 This issue has been discussed numerous times on various Nikon forums and all arrive at the same conclusion, buy cheap and you’re looking for trouble.

 A very good point and well made 🙂

 I know it’s a pain, but you could always use the bit of plastic that Nikon provides with each and every lens; aptly called the lens cap.

 The easy way to assess the impact of a filter on lens quality is to set up a test with two photos, one with and one without.
 Having done this, I can honestly say there is either no or at most minimal impact using Hoya Pro filters.

 Apart from the protection, I’d rather clean a filter than risk damage to an expensive front element.